coder/coder/docs/secrets.md

 This method is limited to [services with Terraform providers](https://registry.terraform.io/browse/providers).

-A catch-all variation of this approach is dynamically provisioning a cloud service account (e.g [GCP](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/google_service_account_key#private_key)) for each workspace and then make the relevant secrets available via the cloud's secret management system.
+A catch-all variation of this approach is dynamically provisioning a cloud service account (e.g [GCP](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/google_service_account_key#private_key)) for each workspace and then making the relevant secrets available via the cloud's secret management system.

 ## Coder SSH Key